 Samba

-This article introduces how to configure the Samba file sharing service on a Debian/Linux system, allowing Windows computers to directly access the device’s shared folders.
+This document introduces how to configure the Samba file sharing service on a Debian/Linux system, allowing Windows computers to directly access the device’s shared folders.

 Preparation

-• The device can connect to the network normally
+• The device is now able to connect the network normally.

-• The Windows computer and the device are in the same local area network
+• The Windows host and the device are in the same local area network.

-• Run ping www.baidu.com in the terminal.
-If time information is returned, it indicates that the network is functioning normally.
+• Execute ping www.baidu.com in the terminal.
+If you can see response time information, it indicates that the network is normal.

-Samba is a service program on Debian/Linux used for sharing files with Windows.
+Samba is a service program used for sharing files with Windows systems on Debian/Linux.

 sudo apt-get update

-Allow the system to obtain the latest software source information to avoid installing outdated versions.
+This operation ensures the system obtains the latest software source information to avoid the installation of outdated software.

 sudo apt-get install samba